Advanced Placement Information

 - Students can potentially earn college credit, get a jump start on first-year requirements, graduate early, or have room in their schedule to add a second major or minor.
 (AP policies vary widely from school to school.)

 - AP classes can improve a student’s GPA.
-AP classes are scored on a 5.0 scale rather than the standard 4.0 scale, which can enhance a students’ cumulative GPA.
+AP classes are scored on a 4.5 scale rather than the standard 4.0 scale, which can enhance a students’ cumulative GPA.
+Students who take the AP exam in May will receive an additional .5 bonus, meaning they'll be graded on a 5.0 scale.
 This is called a weighted GPA.

 Another important tool that can help with this decision is Characteristics of Effective Learners.
 Download the PDF and answer the 15 questions with your student.